Dxbi11/Servibar/README.md

 - invoices:

+1. invoices can be "reported" or "in house" chosen by the

-1. "close register" functionality
+2. "close register" functionality

-2. printing invoices
+3. printing invoices

-3. fetch specific invoices by room, ID or date
+4. fetch specific invoices by room, ID or date

+5. always an "invoice approval" with all the invoices made

 - rack:

+mostly finished...